Saturday Night Politics with Donny Deutsch

-Saturday Night Politics with Donny Deutsch was an American politics program hosted by Donny Deutsch and airing on Saturday night at 8 PM eastern time on MSNBC.
+Saturday Night Politics with Donny Deutsch is an American politics program hosted by Donny Deutsch and airing on Saturday night at 8 PM eastern time on MSNBC.
 The program first aired in May 2019 as part of MSNBC's expansion of its weekend programming.
-Following the August 17, 2019 show MSNBC and Deutsch announced that the show would not be returning in spite of strong ratings in its time slot.
+Following the August 17, 2019, show, MSNBC and Deutsch announced that the show would not be returning in spite of strong ratings in its time slot.

 Deutsch previously was the host of The Big Idea with Donny Deutsch (2004–2008) on sister network CNBC.
 Deutsch also has been a frequent guest on the MSNBC programs Morning Joe and Deadline: White House.

 Format and programming

 The show was "billed as an interview program with Deutsch interviewing politicians and newsmakers in a one-on-one format, a break from cable news normal fare of punditry panels."

 The program was shot in MSNBC's Studio 3A, the home of Morning Joe and Deadline: White House.

 The first episode of Saturday Night Politics with Donny Deutsch included interviews with 2020 presidential candidate Pete Buttigieg and shoe designer Steve Madden.

 Other guests included 2020 Democratic presidential candidate Cory Booker, former United States Representative Barney Frank, and CNBC host Jim Cramer.